Concerto for Piano and Wind Instruments (Stravinsky): Orchestration

 The concerto, as described in its name, is scored for solo piano accompanied by an ensemble of wind instruments.
 The instrumentation of the wind section is what would be found in a standard symphony orchestra: two flutes, piccolo, two oboes, cor anglais, two clarinets, two bassoons (second bassoon doubling contrabassoon), four horns, four trumpets, three trombones, and tuba.
-The work also calls for double basses (divisi in 3) and a timpano.
+The work also calls for a section of double basses (divisi in 3) and a timpani player (4 drums recommended).

 Although combining winds and piano was unusual at the time, the form had been explored earlier in the twentieth century and would be explored later.

 Première

-The concerto debuted under Serge Koussevitzky at the Opera of Paris on 22 May 1924 under the direction of the composer, who played the piano.
+The concerto debuted under Serge Koussevitzky at the Opera of Paris on 22 May 1924 with the composer playing the piano.
 Koussevitzky had requested such a work of Stravinsky.

 Stravinsky made his British radio debut in the British premiere of the work, on 19 June 1927, with the Wireless Symphony Orchestra (the fore-runner of the BBC Symphony Orchestra) conducted by his friend and champion Edward Clark.

+In 1925 Stravinsky recorded the first movement of this work in New York, for the Aeolian Company's Duo-Art reproducing piano, on roll no. 528.
+The first and so far only public performance took place on 10 June 1962, at Royce Hall in Los Angeles, with members of the Los Angeles Festival Orchestra conducted by Franz Waxman.
+Jakob Gimpel was the soloist in the other movements, and Harold Schonberg reviewed the concert in the New York Times for 12 June 1962, on page 39.